Nutan0706/devops-notes-hub/devops-notes-hub/others/intro.md

 ## 🏦 My Current Work at PIMCO

-Currently, I’m working for a US-based fintech company called **PIMCO**.
-PIMCO is a global investment management firm, primarily focused on active fixed income and other asset classes.
+Currently, I’m working for a US-based fintech company called **PIMCO** and PIMCO is a global investment management firm, primarily focused on active fixed income and other asset classes.
 It is one of the world’s largest asset managers, handling more than **$2 trillion** in assets under management.